Software Integration Costs: 5 Ways to Save

 3. Begin With the End in Mind

 In fact, start at the end and work backward from your desired outcome.
-For example, let’s say you’re an airline who wants to provide a better end-to-end travel experience for your guests.
+Let’s say you’re an airline who wants to provide a better end-to-end travel experience for your guests.
 Start from the afterglow of that experience.
 What was it that gave the traveler more value and offered a better experience for them?
 What kind of tools and features will you need to accomplish that feeling?

 If you start from the most important place, the satisfaction of your end users, you’ll be better prepared to make critical decisions about what’s important in the development process.
 Will it delight customers?
 If the answer is no, don’t build it.
 Is it a game changer that could set you apart?
 If yes, roadmap it.
-You can spend yourself into a massive hole by developing solutions no one will use, or you can chart a course for the success you’ve already created in mind’s eye.
+You can spend yourself into a massive hole by developing solutions no one will use, or you can chart a course for the success you’ve already created in your mind’s eye.
 It sounds a little woo-woo, but it works.

 4. Use Open Formats